mozilla/legal-docs/en/hubs_privacy_notice.md

 ## Other Information You Should Know

-You can learn more about [managing your Mozilla Account data](https://support.mozilla.org/kb/firefox-accounts-managing-account-data).
+You can learn more about [managing your Mozilla account data](https://support.mozilla.org/kb/firefox-accounts-managing-account-data).
 Also, much of the information that we store about our Mozilla account users is easily accessible by [signing in](https://accounts.firefox.com/signin) to your account, where you can also update your [data sharing settings](https://accounts.firefox.com/settings/).
 To make requests regarding your personal data, please contact us through our [Data Subject Access Request Portal](https://privacyportal.onetrust.com/webform/1350748f-7139-405c-8188-22740b3b5587/4ba08202-2ede-4934-a89e-f0b0870f95f0).

 If you have any other questions regarding personal data or our privacy practices, please contact us at compliance@mozilla.com.